-\ABSTRACT{ LLMs are emerging tools for simulating human behavior in business, economics, and social science, offering a lower‑cost complement to laboratory experiments, field studies, and surveys.
+\ABSTRACT{ Large language models (LLMs) are increasingly used to simulate human behavior in business, economics, and the social sciences, offering a low-cost complement to laboratory experiments, field studies, and surveys.
 This paper evaluates how well LLMs replicate human behavior in operations management.
-Using nine published experiments in behavioral operations, we assess two criteria: replication of hypothesis‑test outcomes and distributional alignment via Wasserstein distance.
-LLMs reproduce most hypothesis‑level effects, capturing key decision biases, but their response distributions diverge from human data, including for strong commercial models.
-We also test two lightweight interventions—chain‑of‑thought prompting and hyperparameter tuning—which reduce misalignment and can sometimes let smaller or open‑source models match or surpass larger systems. }
+Using nine published behavioral-operations experiments, we assess LLM performance along two dimensions: whether LLM-generated data reproduce the original hypothesis-test outcomes, and whether their full response distributions align with human data, measured by Wasserstein distance.
+We find that LLMs often replicate hypothesis-level effects, suggesting that they can capture salient decision biases and behavioral regularities.
+However, their response distributions frequently diverge from human data, even for strong proprietary models, with dispersion mismatch playing an important role.
+We also examine two lightweight mitigation strategies: chain-of-thought prompting and hyperparameter tuning.
+Both can reduce distributional misalignment, and appropriate tuning can sometimes allow smaller or open-source models to match or outperform larger proprietary systems. }